Cabdude/Contiguous-Memory-Allocation-Simulation/README.md

 Success

+# Format of File Argument

+Example

+1 1 30
+2 1 40
+3 1 50
+4 2 1

+The first number is the reference id of job.
+The second number is a request to allocate or deallocate.
+(1 - Allocate, 2 - Deallocate) The third number if allocate will try and allocate those amount of bytes into a memory stack of 1024 bytes.
+  If it is deallocate, the third argument will be the reference id to deallocate from memory.

 If for any reason it cannot read the file or the jobs into the simulator, the simulator will not run.
 A reason for this would be having a newline at the end of the file.
 It does not error check for this.